 HINT: leave out any periods, commas, or apostrophes

-Over 270,000 names are etched in the wafer representing names, students, faculty, staff, and alumni since 1861 up to the spring of 2018.
+Over 270,000 names are etched in the wafer representing students, faculty, staff, and alumni from 1861 up to the spring of 2018.
 The Alumni Association and Institutional Research keep the lists of students and alumni, as well as lists of faculty and staff since 1991 onwards.
 The records of faculty and staff before 1991 existed only in paper form.
 With the help of MIT Libraries and Institute Archives, over 6,000 pages of old paper directories were scanned and examined with optical character recognition (OCR).
 Then, a combination of custom-built programs extracted the text from the digitized data, reformatted the names, and removed duplicates.
 This was followed by hours of manual editing to catch OCR problems and other errors.
 Even so, as our historians and archivists remind us, no record is perfect!

 Each letter was drawn as dark or light.
 Each letter inherited its characteristics from the underlying drawing of MIT's Great Dome.
 The global text size was determined by an algorithm to maximally fill the printing space, which is an nonlinear optimization problem.
 The code was written in the Wolfram Language and TeX.
 Each letter had to be turned to a vector object due to file size considerations.
 Even so, the vector data was too large to be printed and thus was separated into multiple PDFs.
 The PDFs were subsequently combined and converted to a CAD format that could be processed by a direct-write photolithography system.
 How long did the computational process to create the image take?
 It took many, many days on a high performance workstation.
 How large and complex are the files?
 Just opening the PDF file on a typical workstation is a challenge, and the final CAD layout was more than 4GBs.

-Despite the complexity of computationally generating the image and layout files, patterning the tiny text on the silicon wafer was easy - for someone familiar with the fabrication process used every day for micro- and nano- technology.
+Despite the complexity of computationally generating the image and layout files, patterning the tiny text on the silicon wafer was easy - for someone familiar with the fabrication processes used every day for micro- and nano- technology.
 First, the specially cleaned wafer was loaded into an oxidation furnace at 1000°Celsius to grow a silicon dioxide layer approximately 100nm thick.
 Although colorless, this oxide layer appears dark blue due to the interference of light reflecting off the silicon and oxide surfaces.
 The wafer was then coated with photo-resist and exposed in a direct-write photolithography tool to make an etch mask.
 Finally, the oxide layer was selectively etched and the photoresist removed to create the image on the wafer.
 The wafer was fabricated in the Microsystems Technology Laboratory on campus.

 Special thanks to Jon Daries, Lydia Snover | Office of the Provost, Institutional Research; Vicky Diadiuk | Microsystems Technology Laboratory; Mark Mondol | Nanostructures Laboratory; Katherine Higgins, Leila Kinney | Center of Art, Science and Technology; Nora Murphy | Institute Archives and Special Collections; Jennifer Morris | MIT Libraries; Deborah Douglas | MIT Museum; Kai-yuh Hsiao, Jocelyn Shiue, Haripriya Mehta.
 Sincere appreciation to Israel Ruiz | Executive Vice President and Treasurer, MIT; Class of 2018 Senior Class Gift; and many others who expressed their excitement and support for this project.